Is Kuki Shinobu Good at Damage?

 Note: The damage percentages listed are approximate and based on the characters’ base stats.
 They may vary depending on the player’s build and equipment.

-- Can you bread a phoenix in Hogwarts Legacy?
+- Can you have a relationship in Witcher 3?